Chris Jones (cricketer)

 Christopher Robert Jones (born 5 November 1990) is a former English cricketer who played for Somerset, who made his County Championship debut in 2010 as a replacement for Craig Kieswetter.
 He was born in Harold Wood in Havering but moved to Dorset at a young age.

-He was educated at Broadstone Middle School and Poole Grammar School before moving on to Durham University to read Economics.
+He was educated at Broadstone Middle School, Poole Grammar School and Richard Huish College before moving on to Durham University to read Economics.
 He graduated from Durham with a first-class degree in June 2013.
 He has played first-class cricket with Durham MCCU and was awarded the university's 'sportsman of the year' award in 2011.
 Jones was called into the Somerset team for a tour match against Australia in July 2013, hitting his first first-class century.

 On 15 August 2014, Jones announced his retirement from first-class cricket at the end of the 2014 season to pursue a career outside of the game.